 “It somehow feels beneath us to use a checklist, an embarrassment.
 It runs counter to deeply held beliefs about how the truly great among us – those we aspire to be – handle situations of high stakes and complexity.
 The truly great are daring.
 They improvise.
 They do not have protocols and checklists.”

-Managers and supervisors in emergency services know this well.
-Who hasn’t struggled with trying to convince crews to complete vehicle checks at the beginning of a shift?
+Paramedic chieds, managers and supervisors in emergency services know this well.
+Who hasn’t struggled with trying to convince crews to complete rig checks at the beginning of a shift?

 As a surgeon, Harvard professor and great writer, Gawande has spent years studying how humans get things right while performing complex processes in stressful and unpredictable situations.
 His findings, presented in riveting stories of surgery, crashing airplanes, resuscitation, skyscraper building and financial investments, show that the simple, lowly checklist produces dramatic results.